CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/quickstart.md

 ### Why use Java
 ### (Even though it require more lines of codes and debugging)

+- Platform independent.
+    - Applications developed can work fine on all 0Ses.
+- Fast performances compared to other languages
+    - Java is a compiled language, the types are known during execution.
+    There's no need of step-by-step executors of source code like interpreted language, which is slower in nature.
+- Abundant ecosystems of Tools
+    - Many industry software and development tools are written and developed in Java.
+- Building Android Apps is compatible.
+    - Most of the android applications are written in Java using Google’s Android API.
+- Java has a strong development roadmap with continuous progress in security and performance.

+### JVM - JDK - JRE

 There are three keywords to familiarize with in Java Environment.
 - Java Runtime Environment (JVM)
 - Java Development Kit (JDK)